-The employee will discuss their appeal with the Chief Executive (Chief Operating Officer) or the Chief Operating Officer (Heads of Service), supported by the Head of People and Development or the Strategic HR Consultant.
+The employee will discuss their appeal with the Chief Executive (Chief Operating Officer) or the Chief Operating Officer (Heads of Service), supported by the Strategic HR Manager.
 The employee is entitled to representation from a work colleague of trade union representative.